 Having no debt obligations frees your income to be spent on happy inducing purchases or invested.
 Debt is a ball and chain that straps you into working more to earn income to satisfy the payments.

 Want to feel financially secure, eliminate your debt starting with any unsecured credit cards, personal loans, auto loans, student loans, and mortgages.
 And repay all your “borrowed” money from family and friends to keep you feeling secure about your relationships.

 - Reduce Debt Stress and Improve Financial Wellbeing

 - Ultimate Guide to Paying Off Student Loans

 - How to Eliminate Credit Card Debt

 Avoid Lifestyle Creep

 It doesn’t matter how much more money you make if you continue to spend at the same rate you did prior to that increase.
-Lifestyle creep is when the cost of your life rises in par with the increase of your income.
+Lifestyle creep is when the cost of your life rises in par with the increase in your income.
 So when you said you would save after the next raise, you find yourself spending that additional money to up your lifestyle.

 There is nothing wrong with upgrading your life as your income increases.
 But doing so may cause you to live paycheck-to-paycheck.
 This can impact your ability to pay off debt, invest to make more money, and fund your retirement goals.

 Command more money with your day job by improving your skills, gaining new work experiences, and expanding your professional network.
 The seemingly easiest way to increase your income is to make more from your primary job.
 And if your current employer won’t pay you for your value, then you have the new skills, experiences, and network to find another.